 Allison is a nationally recognized expert in the fields of child welfare, adoption and children’s mental health.
 She specializes in Attachment, Trauma and Permanency/Adoption.
 As the Regional Executive for the Kinship Center and Seneca Family of Agencies, she helped create one of the finest adoption service and support programs in the country.
 She is the co-author and master trainer of Kinship Center’s ACT: An Adoption and Permanency Curriculum for Child Welfare and Mental Health Professionals and co-author and master trainer of Pathways to Permanence 2: Parenting the Child of Loss and Trauma.

 Her broad range of experience crosses all aspects of the non-profit sector including executive leadership, program development, board/staff training and engagement, clinical supervision and philanthropic partnering.

-Allison provides training, public speaking and consultation services on a wide range of topics that include: Strengthening Systems of Care, Attachment and Child Development, Children’s Mental Health issues, Trauma-Informed Care, Adoption & Permanency Clinical Competence, Family Assessment, Developmental Trauma, Attachment and Neurobiology, Family Attachment Therapy, Kinship Care, Transitional Age Youth and others.
+Allison provides training, public speaking and consultation services on a wide range of topics that include: Attachment and Child Development, Children’s Mental Health issues, Trauma-Informed Care, Adoption & Permanency Clinical Competence, Developmental Trauma, Attachment and Neurobiology, Family Attachment Therapy, Kinship Care, Strengthening Systems of Care, Transitional Age Youth and others.